-A Trip Back in Time
+Take a Trip Back in Time

 The Sian Ka’an Biosphere Reserve is an unbelievably cool way to spend an afternoon.
 It’s a bit south of the Mayan ruins of Tulum and has more than 20 important archaeological sites, dating back more than 2,000 years.
 It’s very likely you will find yourself alone on a long stretch of completely unspoiled white sand, too.
-There are no snack shacks or other facilities here, so be sure to bring whatever you need for the day with you, and don’t forget the sunscreen!
+There are no snack shacks or other facilities here, so be sure to bring whatever you need for the day with you, and don’t forget the sunscreen.

 Tulum is the only Mayan ruin located right along the seaside, and from the cliff-side site, the views are lovely.
 It takes about two hours from Cancun to reach the site, which now has its own little downtown area with restaurants and hotels.
 Tulum was one of the last cities built by the ancient culture in the 13th century.
 The word Tulum means “fence” or “wall” in the Mayan language, and the walls that still stand were meant to keep invaders out of the important trading hub.
 Today, the beach here is a protected place for nesting sea turtles.

-Take the plunge.
+Take the Plunge

 A cenote is a natural sinkhole, and one of the best places to swim in one is at Xel-Ha.
 This incredibly beautiful place boasts the largest natural aquarium in the world.
 Get an all-inclusive day pass, and you will be provided with snorkeling equipment to enjoy 20 different outdoor activities.
 There is also hiking in the surrounding jungle filled with Mayan ruins, and you’ll likely spot dolphins and manatees swimming nearby.
-Those with nerves of steel can also jump off the Stone of Courage—a 16-foot dive off the side of a cliff!
+Those with nerves of steel can also jump off the Stone of Courage—a 16-foot dive off the side of a cliff.

-Get a picture with a pyramid.
+Get a Picture with a Pyramid

 Chichen Itza has become an iconic Mayan symbol around the world.
 It’s far more impressive in person.
 Built by the Maya around 600 A.D., it was the largest and most important Mayan city until 1260.
 Today you can explore its giant pyramid which has been named one of the “New Seven Wonders of the World,” and delve deep into Mexican history.
 It’s about a three-hour journey from the center of Cancun but well worth the trip.
-Don’t miss the cenote (the deep sinkhole pit) where human sacrifices were once performed.
+Don’t miss the cenote where human sacrifices were once performed.

 Xochimilco (pronounced Cho-chim-ilco) is a popular attraction for Mexicans as well as tourists and is a short ride from the airport.
 Visitors ride in colorfully decorated “trajineras,” which are akin to gondolas, to explore the gorgeous coastline while being served “aguas frescas” (yummy fruit drinks) and dinner.
 Eventually all the boats on the tour dock together at the beach to have a huge fiesta.

 Spanish for “Island of the Women,” Isla Mujeres is worth the 15-minute boat ride from Cancun.
 While Cancun bustles with activity, this is a more relaxed place with quiet beaches and a laid-back vibe.
-One of the best side trips is to rent a gold cart and drive yourself to Punta Sur.
+One of the best side trips is to rent a golf cart and drive yourself to Punta Sur.
 Aside from being the easternmost location in the entire country of Mexico, you can visit the Turtle Conservation Farm and see recently hatched baby sea turtles.
 What could be better than that?
 Also, check out the Cancun Underwater Museum.
 There’s also plenty of great restaurants and fun shops to explore.

 Cancun is famous for its malls and hundreds of stores to shop ‘til you drop.
 One of our favorites for souvenirs is the Coral Negro Flea Market (Kukulkan Blvd Km 9, Cancun, Mexico).
 It has absolutely every gift you need to bring home at amazing prices.
 For something truly unique though, visit Mimosas Atelier (5th Avenue [La Quinta Avenida] between 6th and 7th Streets, Playa del Carmen, 77710), where you can shop for handmade garments created by Mexican indigenous groups including Otomi, Oaxaca, Chiapas, Huichol, and Totonac artists.
 Gorgeous embroidery of brightly colored flowers and vines are clearly wearable works of art.